chaunceygardiner/weewx-loopdata/README.md

  * `skip_if_older_than`: Don't bother to rsync if greater than this number of seconds.
 Default is 4.
                          (Skip this and move on to the next if this data is older than 4 seconds.
  * `fields`            : Used to specify which fields to include in the file.
+ * `BarometerTrendDescriptions` : The descriptions associated with trand.barometer.desc.
+Localize as necessary.

 ## What fields are available.